USS Tuscarora: Searching for Confederate raiders, 1861–1864

 For almost two months, Craven and Semmes exchanged verbal broadsides both with each other and with the British authorities.
 Semmes then cleverly feigned preparations for departure, only to abandon Sumter in port on 11 April.
 Tuscarora remained at Gibraltar until relieved by her sister ship, Kearsarge, on 12 June.
-She put in at Cadiz, Spain, on 18 June, for repairs.
+She put in at Cádiz, Spain, on 18 June, for repairs.